Capm96/Blog/content/blog/etfs.md

 Indeed, there are thousands of other investment opportunities.
 ETF’s might not be the best choice for people who are looking at more short-term returns, or people who are willing to accept more risk.

-For many of us, however, our goals are long-term safety and stability, ETF’s can be a great option.
+For many of us, however, our goals are long-term safety and stability, and ETF’s can be a great option for that.
 They are very well-diversified because they invest in all stocks.
 They are easy to access.
-They are cheap compared to other investments because they do not require much maintenance.
+They are much cheaper compared to other investments because they do not require much maintenance.
 They can swing up and down in the short-term, but in the long term, they tend to always make decent returns.

 In conclusion:

 1. There is something called an ETF which allows us to replicate exactly what the stock market does, allowing us to create a “boat” which will carry shares in the exact same direction of the stock market.
 Because of this, like the stock market, we will swing in the short term.
 But over the long-term, we tend to rise.
 Whatever happens to the stock market happens to us.
 2. ETF’s are cheap to buy, easy to maintain, low-risk, very diversified, and quite easy to access.
 There are many companies out there, like Vanguard, who offer ETF’s with great ease.
 One could open an account with them and begin investing in the same day.
 3. ETF’s will not make us rich overnight.
 They could take years to make decent returns.
 And on a given year, they could even lose money.
-But, they are one of the best ways that we have of replicating the stock market, and over time they tend to rise.
+But they are one of the best ways that we have of replicating the stock market, and over time they tend to rise.

 ## Subtleties

 If you are still here, I hope the above helped you even a little.
 Most importantly, I hope now you have enough to go explore what strategies suit your needs.
 You do not need to read what follows.
 These are just things I would like to point out for completeness, but the main ideas are already mentioned above.

-1. There are ETFs for every single asset class in the world.
-Technology firms, real estate firms, German firms, commodities ETF’s, green energy ETF’s… the institutions that create ETF’s explore virtually all asset classes and cluster them into ETF’s.
-When looking at equities, however, a global ETF fulfills the tenets of diversification like no other.

-2. ETF’s can also include debt instruments.
-People who usually vouch for ETF’s will usually mix equity with debt ETFs because they complement each other quite nicely in terms of risk/reward.
-As diversified as equity ETF’s are, they are still subject to downturns in recessions and periods of stock market losses.
-Cushioning that with debt can be quite useful.
+1. Shares are not the only way a firm can raise cash.
+There is another way, and that is through debt, or, getting a loan.
+How many shares and how much debt a firm uses depends on many factors.
+Often, it will be a combination of both, since abusing one can be more expensive.

 3. The view of shares above was simplified.
 In the real world, shares are more than just a means of distributing ownership.
 They often include voting rights which allow the shareholders to elect the board of directors in a company, which in turn choose who the CEO of the firm is.
 Some shares do not include voting rights, and instead might just give the shareholder the right to earn dividends.
 There are all flavors of shares out there.
 Also, in large corporations like Apple, it is not a requirement that 100% of the profits get returned to the shareholders.
 All companies keep part of their profit.
 The other part is what goes back to shareholders as dividends.

-4. Shares are not the only way a firm can raise cash.
-There is another way, and that is through debt.
-How much equity (shares) and how much debt a firm uses depends on many factors.
-Often, it will be a combination of both, since abusing one can be more expensive.
+8. When we hear on the news that Amazon has reached a USD$ 2 trillion value, that number is calculated by multiplying all Amazon shares by their prices.
+As of today, Amazon has around 500 million shares in the market.
+The price of each of these shares is around USD$ 3,300.
+The value, or market cap, of Amazon, is 500,000,000 * $3,300, or, USD$ 1.65 trillion.
+We can calculate the market cap for an entire stock market as well.
+We just need to sum all of the market caps from the companies inside the market.

 5. Primary market transactions often take place as IPO’s (Initial Public Offerings).
 These are not open to individuals.
 They usually involve the issuing company hiring an investment bank, which will then sell the shares to a select group of corporations.
 We can only access these shares once these corporations let go of them in the stock market.

+7. Past performance is not an indication of future performance.
+This is true for Apple, the entire stock market, or the economy of the US.
+It could be that we are now on a downward trajectory for many years to come.
+That is quite unlikely, however.
+And if we were in a position where the economy was continually shrinking, stock prices might be one of the last of our concerns.

 6. ETFs also have their flaws.
 One of them is that they are subject to the movements of the market to the dot.
 If the market goes down substantially, the ETF will also go down substantially.
-What you get in exchange for this mirroring is a really low payment fee for the ETF, since it is really easy to use it. (the managers of the ETF just do whatever the stock market is doing – passive investing).
-This contrasts well with mutual funds who have a higher fee, but who provide more risk-adjusted returns.
+What you get in exchange for this mirroring is a really low payment fee for the ETF, since it is really easy to use it.
+The creators of the ETF just do whatever the stock market is doing - this is also called passive investing.
+This contrasts well with mutual funds, or active investors, who have a higher fee, but who can provide more risk-adjusted returns.
 Mutual fund managers are actively modifying the portfolio to ensure that they are doing the best they can.
 This is the difference between active investing and passive investing.
 A mutual fund manager that is knowledgeable about the market might be able to prevent the fund from dropping as low as the market in times of financial turmoil.
-However, in exchange for this hands-on-deck management, one needs to pay a higher fee.
+However, in exchange for this hands-on-deck management, one needs to pay a higher fee, which in the long-term might erode a large chunk of the gains.

-7. Past performance is not an indication of future performance.
-This is true for Apple, the entire stock market, or the economy of the US.
-It could be that we are now on a downward trajectory for many years to come.
-That is quite unlikely, however.
-And if we were in a position where the economy was continually shrinking, stock prices might be one of the last of our concerns.

-8. When we hear on the news that Amazon has reached a USD$ 2 trillion value, that number is calculated by multiplying all Amazon shares by their prices.
-As of today, Amazon has around 500 million shares in the market.
-The price of each of these shares is around USD$ 3,300.
-The value, or market cap, of Amazon, is 500,000,000 * 3,300, or, USD$ 1.65 trillion.
-We can calculate the market cap for an entire stock market as well.
-We just need to sum all of the market caps from the companies inside the market.
+1. There are ETFs for so many things in the world.
+Technology stocks, real estate stocks, green energy stocks, Japanese stocks... the companies that create ETF’s explore virtually all asset classes.
+There are also ETF's for things outside of stocks, like commodities for example.
+ETF’s can also include debt (loans).
+People who usually vouch for ETF’s will usually mix shares with debt ETFs because they complement each other quite nicely in terms of risk/reward.
+As diversified as equity ETF’s are, they are still subject to downturns in recessions and periods of stock market losses.
+Cushioning that with debt can be quite useful.

-## Further readings:
+## Further readings and sources:
 Thinking Fast and Slow – Daniel Kahneman

 The Bogleheads Guide to Investing – Jack Bogle